Fidget-Spinner/Fidget-Spinner.github.io/posts/apology-tail-call.md

 reported a 9-15% performance boost on Python 3.14's Whats New page.

 These figures turned out to be inaccurate.
-Long story short, the compiler were were using (Clang 19), had a bug that worsened our baseline performance.
+Long story short, the compiler we were using (Clang 19), had a bug that worsened our baseline performance.
 We (the CPython developers) were completely unaware of this bug.